coveo/source.coveo.com/_posts/2017-02-16-automate-adding-a-coveo-search-box-in-a-page-using-sitecore-powershell-extensions.md

   image: jflheureux.jpeg
 ---

-[Sitecore PowerShell Extensions](https://marketplace.sitecore.net/en/Modules/Sitecore_PowerShell_console.aspx) is an amazing tool every Sitecore developer should learn to use.
-I recently began to play with it.
-My first goal was to find a solution to a popular request: Automate adding a Coveo search box in a page.
+The [Sitecore PowerShell Extensions](https://marketplace.sitecore.net/en/Modules/Sitecore_PowerShell_console.aspx) is an amazing tool every Sitecore developer should learn to use.
+I recently started playing with it, my first goal being to find a solution to the popular request: automate adding a Coveo search box in a page.

 <!-- more -->

-In under 2 hours, I learnt the basics and wrote this script to add a Coveo search box in the presentation details of an item.
+In under 2 hours, I learned the basics and wrote this script to add a Coveo search box in the presentation details of an item.

 {% highlight powershell %}
 # Adds the Coveo Search Box Resources and Coveo Search Box components in the presentation details of an item.